 - Predators – Obviously, the more your flock is exposed, the higher the chance of being attacked by predators like foxes, coyotes, raccoons, etc.

 - Regular egg hunting – This is good for you— extra exercise!
 Kidding aside, it’s going to be tough on your part to search for eggs without any clue where to find them or even how many are you even looking for.
-Providing them a nesting box won’t guarantee they’ll use it when needed.
+Providing them with a nesting box won’t guarantee they’ll use it when needed.
 You have to train them, and this will take a while.

 - Messy yard – If you are anything like us, who love and cherish plants, be prepared because chickens don’t treasure plants as much as we do.
 They love scratching everything and our greens are no exception!

 - Poop everywhere – Imagine walking in your garden one morning, admiring the view and savoring the fresh air, then you step on something wet, and when you check… You know what’s next.
 Something you don’t want to experience on a daily basis, of course.

 To have the best of both worlds, most flock-keepers swear by having a movable coop.
 It addresses your predator-related concerns and chicken health issues.
 The only problem is, you’ll have to move it around more often.
 It’s up to you to decide, though.
 After all, raising chickens is such a rewarding activity that outweighs the negative it brings — do you agree?

 7. Where to Find Plans to Build Your Chicken Coop

 We’ve tackled all the necessary things you need to consider when building a chicken coop and you may have puzzles of ideas popping in your mind, now what?